IABTechLab/deal-api/deal1.0.md

 <a name="reciver-endpoint"></a>
 # Reciving System Endpoint

-Endpoint, to be implemented by the reciving system that the origin system can call into for up to date information for a specific deal.
+An HTTP POST endpoint implemented by the receiving system that allows the Origin system to request current information for a specific deal.

 <a name="object-buyerseat"></a>
 ## Object: BuyerSeat